Best Places to Visit in Pennsylvania

 Easton, Pennsylvania: Art in the Open & River Calm

 Ready for a riverside getaway?
-Check out Easton—a real gem of the Lehigh Valley!
-I found this spot to be an easy romantic day trip from Philadelphia, about one hour and 30 minutes by car.
+Check out Easton, a real gem of the Lehigh Valley!
+I found this spot to be one of the best romantic day trip from Philadelphia, about one hour and 30 minutes by car.

 What I loved best: